Nadal, Djokovic edge closer to possible Paris final meeting

 The 33-year-old Nadal, who can secure the end-of-year top ranking ahead of Djokovic by winning his maiden Bercy title, beat French wildcard Jo-Wilfried Tsonga 7-6 (7/4), 6-1.

-Nadal is bidding for a record-extending 36th Masters crown and will take on Denis Shapovalov in the last four on Saturday after the Canadian youngster thrashed Gael Monfils 6-2, 6-2.
+Nadal is bidding for a record-extending 36th Masters crown and will take on Denis Shapovalov in the last four after the Canadian youngster thrashed Gael Monfils 6-2, 6-2.

+The Spaniard has reached the semis for the first time at the event since 2013, having withdrawn injured before the quarter-finals on his last appearance in 2017.

+“I’ve had a lot of injuries in this tournament (historically),” said Nadal.
+“I’m happy to be back in the semi-finals.”

 Djokovic had earlier crushed seventh seed Stefanos Tsitsipas 6-1, 6-2 and will next face Grigor Dimitrov, who saw off unseeded Chilean Cristian Garin 6-2, 7-5.